AnalysisHere’s Why You Shouldn’t Judge A Property Purely On It’s “HIGH” PSF

 So simply put:

-Now you might be saying, “But the Pullman Residences has a higher final quantum, plus, it’s smaller!“
+Now you might be saying, “But the Pullman Residences is so much smaller!“

 Yes, but you will have to take into consideration here that the Pullman Residences is a new launch.